DrJohnT/DeployCube/docs/Find-AnalysisServicesDeploymentExeLocations.md

 ```

 ## DESCRIPTION
-Finds and lists the location path to every version of Microsoft.AnalysisServices.Deployment.exe on the machine
+Finds and lists the location path to every version of Microsoft.AnalysisServices.Deployment.exe on the machine.
+Also checks the custom install location defined by Environment variable CustomAsDwInstallLocation

 ## EXAMPLES